-And finally, the last place where you can find the new diagnostics tools, is Manage configuration extensions.
-We have added the Check applicability when adding or loading extensions check box.
+And finally, the last place where you can find the new diagnostics tools is Manage configuration extensions.
+We have added the Check applicability when adding or loading the extensions checkbox.
 If it is selected - which it is, by default - applicability will be checked before an extension is added or loaded.

 We have also added two commands that allow you to check the applicability of those extensions that are already available in the list to the More menu.